 Build your self-care approach and add new tools to your toolbox for dealing with migraines and headaches.
 During our time together.
 We will cover prevention tips, and learn a few home remedies, and trigger points to help with relief.
 Discuss the benefits of heat/ice, and practice a combination of stretches and massage techniques to release tension and increase blood flow to the head and neck.

 with Rick Gallion

-Instructor Rick Gallion has been a professional woodworker for thirty years and has taught many students the craft of woodworking.
-His new shop is designed as a teaching facility.
+Instructor Rick Gallion has been a professional woodworker for over thirty years and has taught many students the craft of woodworking.
+His shop is designed as a teaching facility.
 All classes will be held at the Clary Lake Woodworking School at 777 Gardiner Road (Hwy 126), Jefferson.
 Class size is limited.
-Safety glasses provided for each class.

 The iconic wild blueberry’s 10,000 year history as a indigenous superfood of Maine is an age old story packed with flavor–we’ll leave you in good taste as you see for yourself what sets the Maine wild blueberry apart from the rest!
 In this class attendees will learn about Maine’s wild blueberry industry while sampling a wide variety of wild blueberry products made by Maine producers.

 This is an interactive class and the course fee includes a beverage of choice in the Tasting Room immediately following class.

 This class was developed with input from the Wild Blueberry Commission of Maine, wild blueberry farmers/distributors and wild blueberry product makers from across the state and will be taught by Kitty Broihier, MS RD of NutriComm.